EDHS 620 – EDHS Epidemiology and Research Methods [Fall-Odd years]

 (Part of the EDHS Emergency Management disaster graduate certificate)

-EDHS 636 – Disaster Response [3] [Offered Spring-Odd Years]
+EDHS 636 -Organizational Management and Leadership [3] [Offered Spring-Odd Years]

 The most visible of the emergency management phases, disaster response is a complicated multi-institutional operation requiring sophisticated planning, logistics, and communications.
 This course covers the new National Incident Management System, response-related research, and implementation methods.